Things Getting Me Through January: This Puffy Duvet Robe

 Is it worth $169?

 For some presumably not, for others maybe so; it all comes down to the budget you're working with and what exactly it is that you're in the market for.
 For me — a passionate couch-lounger who works from home — the extra layer of security getting me through January's final dismal days came in the form of a $169 puffy duvet robe.
-It's well-made, very snuggly, has a cheerful novelty appeal that looks more cool than cartoonish, and I fully plan on existing inside its cuddly confines well into spring.
+It's well-made, very snuggly, has a cheerful novelty appeal that looks more cool than cartoonish, and does the job of two for the price of one; it's a housecoat AND a throw blanket.
+In conclusion: I fully plan on existing inside its cuddly confines until spring thaws me out.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.